Find short-term health insurance in Alabama.

 The Alabama Department of Insurance also has a general information page about short-term health plans, with a side-by-side comparison of the coverage requirements for ACA-compliant plans versus short-term medical plans.

-According to the Alabama Department of Insurance, the following insurance companies offer short-term health insurance plans in the state as of 2020:
+According to the Alabama Department of Insurance, the following insurance companies are approved to offer short-term health insurance plans in the state:

 - AdvantHealth (American Financial Security Life Insurance Company)